anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: I find hope in the darkest of days, and focus in the brightest.
-I do not judge the universe.
+Quote: An optimist is a person who sees a green light everywhere, while the pessimist sees only the red spotlight...
+The truly wise person is color-blind.

-By: Dalai Lama
+By: Albert Schweitzer